flutter/website/src/get-started/fwe/user-input.md

 ## Material 3 demo

-Now that you've gotten a feel for how user interaction works, check out the [Material 3 Demo][] which samples some of the various user input widgets available in the Material 3 component library.
+Now that you've gotten a feel for how user interaction works, check out the [Material 3 Demo][], which samples some of the user input widgets available in the Material 3 component library.

 Note: This page focuses on Material 3 widgets because it is the library that many developers start with when learning Flutter.
 However, Flutter also supports other component libraries such as [Cupertino][] for iOS-styled widgets.